ppy/osu-wiki/news/2017-07-13-scorewatch-july-week-2.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/Sf29XhQc1cM" frameborder="0" allowfullscreen></iframe></br>

-[Epiphany](https://osu.ppy.sh/u/3256299) definitely had MinG3012 (and Axarious) in his mind as he went on to take a somewhat unbelievable 17.01% NF FC on [IOSYS - Cirno no Perfect Sansuu Kyoushitsu](https://osu.ppy.sh/b/893739) to earn himself 131pp.
+[Rucker](https://osu.ppy.sh/u/147515) definitely had MinG3012 (and Axarious and Epiphany) in his mind as he went on to take a somewhat unbelievable 16.90% NF FC on [IOSYS - Cirno no Perfect Sansuu Kyoushitsu](https://osu.ppy.sh/b/893739) to earn himself 118pp.
 So, when’s the all 50 run?
 We will be waiting.

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/uXjBX0H4Z3c" frameborder="0" allowfullscreen></iframe></br>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/7iPh4um_Qwo" frameborder="0" allowfullscreen></iframe></br>

 osu!catch World Cup 2017 winner [[224]Hyperw7](https://osu.ppy.sh/u/4158549) definitely still has some adrenaline in his blood, unleashing the first HDHR FC on [onoken - P8107](https://osu.ppy.sh/b/686192r) with an amazing 99.88% accuracy to take 1158pp.
 So much patience was put into this, but it all paid off.